leventeblanar/Utilities_for_programming/Git_learn/commands_definitions.md

 Staging Area
 - serves as an intermediate step between your local repository changes and the actual commit
-- temporary storage: the staging are holds changes that are intended to be part of the next commit
+- temporary storage: the staging are holds changegits that are intended to be part of the next commit
 - preview changes: it allows you to preview your changes before committing them

 Committing Changes